Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We studied the impact of delayed knowledge of the channel state information at the transmitters, on the capacity region of the two-user binary fading interference channels.
+We studied the effect of delayed knowledge of the channel state information at the transmitters, on the capacity region of the two-user binary fading interference channels.
 We introduced various coding opportunities, created by Delayed-CSIT, and presented an achievability strategy that systematically exploits the coding opportunities.
 We derived an achievable rate region that matches the outer-bounds for this problem, hence, characterizing the capacity region.
 We have also derived the capacity region of this problem with Delayed-CSIT and output feedback.

 A future direction would be to extend our results to the case of two-user Gaussian fading interference channel with Delayed-CSIT.
 As discussed in the introduction, one can view our binary fading model as a fading interpretation of the linear deterministic model where the non-negative integer associated to each link is at most $1$.
 Therefore, one approach is to extend the current results to the case of fading linear deterministic interference channel and then, further extend that result to the case of Gaussian fading interference channel, in order to obtain approximate capacity characterization.
+This approach has been taken for the No-CSIT assumption in~\cite{tse2012fading}, in the context of fading broadcast channels, and in~\cite{Guo} in the context of one-sided fading interference channels.
+In fact, one can view our Binary Fading model as the model introduced in~\cite{tse2012fading,Guo} with only one layer.

 Another future direction is to consider the $k$-user setting of the problem.
 In~\cite{Jafar_ergodic}, authors have shown that for the $k$-user fading interference channel with instantaneous knowledge of the channel state information, sum degrees of freedom (DoF) of $k/2$ is achievable.
 However, in the absence of the CSIT, the achievable sum DoF collapses to $1$.
 As a result a large degradation in network capacity, due to lack of the CSIT, is observed.
 It has been recently shown that, with Delayed-CSIT, it is possible to achieve more than one sum DoF \cite{Jafar_Retrospective,Abdoli2011IC-X-Arxiv}, however, the achievable sum DoFs are less than $1.5$ for any number of users.
 This together with lack of nontrivial DoF upper bounds leaves the problem of sum DoF characterization of interference channels with Delayed-CSIT still open and challenging, to the extent that it is even unknown whether the sum DoF of such networks \emph{scales} with the number of users or not.
 A promising direction may be to study this problem in the context of our simpler binary fading model, to understand whether the sum capacity of such network with Delayed-CSIT scales with the number of users or it will saturate.